ujjalroy1/BookEase/README.md

 ## Output/Testing Photo
-in testing photo Folder all the photo are stored
+in "testing photo" Folder all the photo are stored